MAGI-ERP/MAGI-ERP.github.io/source/index.html.md

 </aside>

 Another option is to have MAGI develop a direct integration with your cloud-based systems.
-This will allow greater flexibility and feature access and does not require you to have and in-house or third-party developer to develop an integration for you.
+This will allow greater flexibility and feature access and does not require you to have an in-house or third-party developer to develop an integration for you.

 If there is data or a function you would like exposed in the API, contact us at <a href="mailto:support@magi-erp.com">support@magi-erp.com</a>